jphalimi/PythonForMIC/Doc/library/asyncore.rst

 are probably what you really need.
 Network servers are rarely processor bound, however.

-If your operating system supports the :c:func:`select` system call in its I/O library (and nearly all do), then you can use it to juggle multiple communication channels at once; doing other work while your I/O is taking place in the "background."
+If your operating system supports the :cfunc:`select` system call in its I/O library (and nearly all do), then you can use it to juggle multiple communication channels at once; doing other work while your I/O is taking place in the "background."
 Although this strategy can seem strange and